ga4gh/va-spec/docs/source/introduction.rst

 Implementing the VA-Spec
 ########################

+The VA Modeling Framework offers many modes for engaging with the VA-Specification.
+Some users will want to adopt established standard profiles out-of-the-box, others may want to extend or refine an existing standard profile for their use case, while others may want to develop profiles for entirely new types of Statements.
+The Quick Start Guide provides more information on these modes of use, and a decision tree to help adopters identify their best entry point into the VA Framework.

-The VA Modeling Framework offers **many modes for engaging with the VA-Specification**.
+The activities described above unfold across a stack of interdependent models and specifications, and the VA Modeling Framework offers **many modes for engaging with these specifications**.
 Some users will want to **adopt established standard profiles out-of-the-box**, others may want to **extend or refine an existing standard profile** for their use case, while others may want to **develop profiles for entirely new types of Statements**.

 The `Quick Start Guide <https://va-ga4gh.readthedocs.io/en/latest/quick-start.html>`_ provides more information on these **modes of use**, and a **decision tree** to help adopters identify their best entry point into the VA Framework.

+And this `Profiling Methodology guide <https://va-ga4gh.readthedocs.io/en/latest/profiling-methodology.html>`_  explains specific tasks and conventions involved in buidling VA Profiles.

 ---------------------------------------------